Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 tags: generative, culture, programming
 ---

+## Yet another take

+I should simply rewrite Orca and add some cool midi
+IN and a multiplayer mode.
+Sounds like a reasonable Rusty project for a few weekends.

 ## New branch of ideas - interconnectivity

 Image a drum sequencer in which you never directly program